CRP Ph.D. Student Profiles

 Yousuf Mahid

-Yousuf's research agenda focuses broadly on climate change adaptation, forest resource management, conservation, and institutional mechanisms for climate policy formulation.
+Yousuf Mahid's research agenda focuses broadly on climate change adaptation, forest resource management, conservation, and institutional mechanisms for climate policy formulation.
 His work investigates the synergies between ecosystem-based adaptation and sustainable development solutions for climate-vulnerable communities, particularly in South Asia.
-Before joining the program, he worked as a Program Coordinator in the International Center for Climate Change and Development (ICCCAD) based in Bangladesh.
-While working at ICCCAD, he provided a contribution on policy advocacy and assisted government officials, particularly of the Planning and Finance Ministries of Bangladesh.
-Most notably he facilitated the General Economics Division of the Planning Commission in conducting policy research and in producing several reports in order to contribute to the Five-Year Plan and Vision 2041 (national policy documents) of Bangladesh.
-Similarly, he provided his on-demand research support to the Economic Relations Division of the Ministry of Finance - National Designated Authority to the Green Climate Fund (GCF).
-After his Ph.D., he aspires to become a faculty and to conduct research in sustainability issues in developing countries.
-Yousuf received his bachelor of urban and regional planning (B.URP) from Bangladesh University of Engineering and Technology (BUET) and a master of urban and environmental planning (MUEP) from Arizona State University (ASU).
+Before joining the program, he worked as a program coordinator at the International Center for Climate Change and Development (ICCCAD) based in Bangladesh.
+While working at ICCCAD, he contributed to policy advocacy and assisted government officials, particularly the Planning and Finance Ministries of Bangladesh.
+Most notably, he facilitated the General Economics Division of the Planning Commission in conducting policy research and in producing several reports in order to contribute to the Five-Year Plan and Vision 2041 (national policy documents) of Bangladesh.
+Similarly, he provided his on-demand research support to the Economic Relations Division of the Ministry of Finance — National Designated Authority to the Green Climate Fund (GCF).
+After his Ph.D., he aspires to become a faculty member and to conduct research on sustainability issues in developing countries.
+Mahid received his Bachelor of Urban and Regional Planning (B.URP) from Bangladesh University of Engineering and Technology (BUET) and a Master of Urban and Environmental Planning (MUEP) from Arizona State University (ASU).
 In his spare time, he loves to read books and play table tennis.

 Email: ym527@cornell.edu